capjan/CoreLib/Core/Doc/Logging.md

 * be easy to use
 * be easy to extend
-* be thread safe
 * be filterable (conditional logging)
 * add no external dependencies - expect itself for sure :)

-# Popular log libraries?

-I prefer to keep things as simple as possible and avoid external dependencies.
+# NLog, log4Net, ...

+As already mentioned, this approach is easy to extend.
+Following the SOLID Open Closed principe we're open for extensions, but not for modifications.

-But if you require any feature offered by one of the popular (and great) logging libraries out there (NLog, log4Net, etc) - don't change your code!
-Simply implement a custom target to forward all of your log messages to the chosen library.
+So, If we require any feature offered by one of the popular (and great) logging libraries out there we add them **without changing our existing code**!
+If required we implement you custom LogTarget and forward your logging messages to the chosen library.

-Be open for extensions, but not for modifications.

 # Architecture
- * the core of logging is implemented in a single static class *Log*
+ * the core of this logging implementatin is the static internal class *Log*
- * this static log class exposes for every log entry an action event *OnLog*
+ * *Log* exposes static methods for logging and an global event to notify targets
- * the action exposes all required information to implement a log targets
- * targets can attach or detach to this event at every time
+ * targets are implemented by inheriting from the abstract class LogTarget.

 # How to Log